Honoré Gabriel Riqueti, comte de Mirabeau: Collaborators

 His first literary work written after the bombastic, but eloquent Essai sur le despotisme (Neufchâtel, 1775) was a translation of Robert Watson's Philip II, done in Amsterdam with the help of Nicolas-Luton Durival.
 His Considerations sur l'ordre de Cincinnatus (London, 1788) was based on a pamphlet by Aedanus Burke of South Carolina, who opposed the aristocratic tendencies of the Society of the Cincinnati, and the notes to it were by Gui-Jean-Baptiste Target.
 His financial writings were suggested by the Genevese exile Étienne Clavière.

 During the Revolution, he received yet more help; men were proud to labour for him, and did not murmur because he absorbed all the credit and fame. Étienne Dumont, Clavière, Antoine-Adrien Lamourette and Étienne Salonion Reybaz were but a few of the most distinguished of his collaborators.
 Dumont was a Genevese exile and old friend of Romilly who willingly prepared the famous addresses that Mirabeau used to make to the Assembly marked by sudden bursts of eloquent declamation; Clavière helped him in finance and not only worked out his figures, but also wrote his financial discourses; Lamourette wrote the speeches on the Civil Constitution of the Clergy; Reybaz not only wrote for him his famous speeches on the assignats, the organization of the national guard, and others, which Mirabeau read word for word at the tribune, but also even the posthumous speech on succession to the estates of intestates, which Talleyrand read in the Assembly as the last work of his dead friend.

 In popular culture

-He was played by Sir Peter Ustinov in the 1989 film La Révolution française.
+Mirabeau was played by Sir Peter Ustinov in the 1989 film La Révolution française.

 He was also portrayed in the popular video game Assassin's Creed Unity as the leader of the French brotherhood of Assassins.

+Mirabeau also appeared as one of the characters in the Spiders 2022 game Steelrising.